adamstorer/jekyll-cayman-theme/_posts/2017-11-13-Wilmers-Wage-Stagnation-Buyer-Power-defs.markdown

 But at the same time there are less surplus with which to reward their workers than previously.
 For instance in one case WalMart had tons of pressure over warehouse workers.

 Social distance of outside buyers like walmart can make demands on workers.
 There is also some insulation of worker power.
 The suppliers are so dependent

+About 10% of of wage stagnation can be attributed to increases in buyer power

+(If the share of revenue from dominant buyers decreased over time, would you expect workers to be paid more?)
+Is this two way, in that wages would decompress?
+Does buy power ever decrease and what happens to wages in these settings?